Tuesday, August 20, 2019

 Goshen is a vibrant, dynamic community.
 Together we strive to:

-During 2016, the CRC is in the process of prioritizing various aspects of this vision, considering the best approaches to pursuing this vision, and developing a plan to pursue this vision.
+During 2017, the CRC is considering the best approaches to pursuing this vision, and developing a plan to pursue this vision.
 We will provide regular updates on this work on the CRC Facebook page.